 Wendt is interested in philosophical aspects of social science, with special reference to international relations.
 He is the author of several well-known journal articles, as well as Social Theory of International Politics (Cambridge, 1999), which in 2006 received the International Studies Association award for “Best Book of the Decade” in the field.
 In the 2011 TRIP survey of 1400 International Relations scholars he was named as the most influential scholar in the field over the past 20 years.

-Wendt is currently working on a book, Quantum Mind and Social Science, which explores the implications for social science of the possibility that consciousness is a macroscopic quantum mechanical phenomenon – in effect, that human beings are walking wave/particle dualities.
+Wendt recently finished a new book, Quantum Mind and Social Science (forthcoming in 2015 with Cambridge University Press), which explores the implications for social science of the possibility that consciousness is a macroscopic quantum mechanical phenomenon – in effect, that human beings are walking wave/particle dualities.
 He is also co-editor of International Theory (Cambridge), which he co-founded with Duncan Snidal to bring together scholarship from international relations theory, international legal theory, and international political theory.

 - Philosophy of Social Science and Social Theory